 Tonight I headed out to Port Road to take a few photos of the sunset.
 Its been a while since I’ve been out.
 When I got back I thought I’d go through the process that I do with the majority of the photos that I want to keep, and I thought I’d put together this post to share with you all.
 I use Adobe Lightroom to look after all my photos.
 It seems to do a good job at the two things I want it to do, which is organise my photos, and also be able to adjust and edit photos.
+You can click here for more softwares that adequately satisfy your need for the right tools for editing photos.

 Before I begin, there are a few things I do.
 First is the cull.
 I go through and red-flag all the photos I don’t want.
 Then I go back through and look at the double shots, or the similar shots and choose the best one between each option.
 This usually truncates a 80 photo shoot to about 20 or so photos, sometimes even less!